Your most asked questions of all were about LIttle Buddy, so…. People let me tell you ‘bout my best friend:

 Baby Girl is thriving.
 She's growing like crazy and has all that adorable baby chub.
 She is cuter than cute and brings so much joy.
 And she fits right in - every time my mom brings out the camera, BabyGirl grins from ear to ear. 😊📷

-For her protection, we don't show a clear view of her face. 🙈 You may have noticed that we're more relaxed about that with Little Buddy, as his adoption is in process. 👍🏼
+For her protection, we don't show a clear view of her face. 🙈 You may have noticed that we're more relaxed about that with Little Buddy, as his adoption IS FINAL 👍🏼

 Because not all foster children are automatically "up for adoption", we don't know how long BabyGirl will get to stay.(#hereshopingforforever) But we DO know that every day with her is a gift. 🎁